 The Houston criminal defense lawyer Lisa Shapiro Strauss Attorney nearly 20 years of experience in the criminal justice system.
 A former prosecutor, Lisa has experienced the system from both sides of the aisle.
 Her knowledge of prosecutorial tactics, the legal system and the way judges make their decisions can make all the difference when it comes to getting a desirable outcome for your case.

-If you or a loved one have been charged with a crime in Texas call 713-449-9922 or contact us online to arrange for a free consultation.
+If you or a loved one have been caught up in a Texas criminal court case, call 713-449-9922 or contact us online to arrange for a free consultation.